-One of Camana Bay’s most popular shops is getting bigger.
+One of Grand Cayman’s most popular restaurants is getting bigger.

 Gelato & Co.’s owner and master gelateria Stefano Franceschi says the shop’s new spacious setting includes an open-view kitchen with more room for pastry preparations, plenty of indoor and outdoor seating and two new gourmet cabinets filled with Italian-imported products like organic jam, sodas and seasonal holiday cakes.
 The larger area will also allow for group events in the shop.